 Our Montessori environment

-We have created a Montessori environment to enhance our Early Years provision and to support children with additional needs.
+We have created a Montessori environment to enhance our Early Years provision and to support children throughout the school who learn best using this approach.
 The Montessori classroom is referred to as the prepared environment.
 It is a meaningfully structured learning space where everything has a purpose and a place.
 Furniture is light and child-sized, learning materials are designed to fit in children’s hands, and everything is designed to be open and accessible.

 Any observer to our setting is likely to be struck by the clean, ordered nature of the environment.
 The setting is a calm but busy environment where the children are involved in small group or individual activities.